volume-trader/QuantowerKB/quantower-algo/introduction.md

 We provide absolutely full access to all functionality of our trading core layer for developers.
 Moreover, we are developing VT-Terminal using the same API, which means you always will have an up-to-date and powerful set of features, which allows you to create a script at any level script, from trivial indicators to complex strategies or trading/analytics panels.

 {% hint style="info" %}
-Quantower API documentation is available on: [http://api.quantower.com](http://api.quantower.com)\
+VT-Terminal API documentation is available on: [http://api.quantower.com](http://api.quantower.com)\
 See examples of some strategies, integrations and indicators in our [Github repository](https://github.com/Quantower/Examples)

-[Quantower Algo extension](https://marketplace.visualstudio.com/items?itemName=Quantower.quantoweralgo) on Visual Studio Marketplace
+[VT-Terminal Algo extension](https://marketplace.visualstudio.com/items?itemName=VT-Terminal.quantoweralgo) on Visual Studio Marketplace
 {% endhint %}

 ## Before you start